mrcook/pgrdf/README.md

-A library written in the Go language for reading and writing Project Gutenberg RDF documents using a simpler set of intermediary data types, which can also be marshalled to JSON for a more compact representation of the metadata.
+A library written in the Go language for reading and writing Project Gutenberg RDF documents using a simpler set of intermediary data types, which can also be marshaled to JSON for a more compact representation of the metadata.

 Helper functions are provided for reading RDF files directly from their `tar` archive.
 See the usage section below for more information.

-The `Ebook` struct is used as an intermediary representation of the metadata, which provides a much easier set of data types than needing to handle RDF directly, and can also be marshalled to JSON.
+The `Ebook` struct is used as an intermediary representation of the metadata, which provides a much easier set of data types than needing to handle RDF directly, and can also be marshaled to JSON.

 The following is a (truncated) JSON example: